secufer/secufer.github.io/static/media/terms-and-conditions.835aa58e.md

 7. Seller is supposed to deliver the product to the buyer within 10 days starting from the day he sends the fund to us.

+8. ### Guidelines for Proofs
-8. It is mandatory for both parties to have proofs before applying for disputes/raising any complaint.
+   It is mandatory for both parties to have proofs before applying for disputes/raising any complaint.
    Guidelines for proof and unboxing/packaging video:

 - The video should be made with good and stable camera quality.